-The percentage of people in Sacramento County Jail who have not been sentenced.
+The percentage of people in Sacramento County Jail who have not been convicted of any crime.

 The population of Black folks in the jail population (the total Black population in Sacramento County is 11%).

-The number of people in Sacramento County Jail who have been diagnosed with mental illness, and who do not receive any treatment.
+The number of people in Sacramento County Jail who have been diagnosed with mental illness.

 The number of people charged with misdemeanors in Sacramento experiencing homelessness.